ucd-cws/calvin-network-tools/README.md

 The package can be found [here](https://github.com/ucd-cws/calvin-network-tools/releases) in the releases section.

 Currently this runtime is REQUIRED to run the **build** command.
 You need to download and unzip the package.
 Then specify the path to the unzipped folder in **build** using the *--runtime* flag.
+Or you can simply run **prm init** and this will download and install the runtime as well as create a .prmconf file in your home folder.

 #### The Runtime contains: